This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - tiny tomatoes

-If you have fresh Hatch green chile and weren't fortunate enough to get them roasted at the source, you can do them on the grill or under your broiler en masse, or 1 at a time on a gas flame (tedious and time consuming!).
-Most recently, I did them under the broiler because it was 100 degrees on my patio! 🥵
+- If you have fresh Hatch green chile and weren’t fortunate enough to get them roasted at the source, you can do them on the grill or under your broiler en masse, or 1 at a time on a gas flame (tedious and time consuming!).
+Most recently, I did them under the broiler because it was 100 degrees on my patio! 🥵 If you have chopped green chile, you can skip this section!

 - Arrange the Hatch chiles on a baking sheet.
 Place on the top rack.
 Watch them carefully!
 Turn as they blacken until all sides have a good amount of char.
 Flat chiles are easier to blacken!

-- Place the charred Hatch chile into a covered container.
+- Place the hot charred Hatch green chile into a covered container.
 I prefer glass.
-I have also successfully used a paper bag, but don't often have them.
-The chile needs to steam 10-15 minutes before peeling and seeding.
+I have also successfully used a paper bag, but I don’t often have them.
+The chiles need to steam 10-15 minutes before peeling and seeding.

 - Remove the blackened skins, scrape the seeds away, and cut off the stems.